Don't sweat it; still a chance to win $940M Mega Millions - NewsBreak

 Even as the prize grows larger, the odds of winning remain the same at one in 302.6 million.

-The $940 million jackpot is for winners who choose an annuity , paid annually over 29 years.
-Winners usually want cash, which for Friday night's drawing would be an estimated $483.5 million.
+The $940 million jackpot is for winners who choose an annuity, paid annually over 29 years.
+Winners usually want cash, which for Friday night's drawing would be an estimated $486 million.

 If there is no winner, the next drawing will be held Tuesday night.